 argenx N.V., the registrant whose name appears on the cover page of this registration statement, is a Dutch public company with limited liability (naamloze vennootschap).
 Prior to the effectiveness of this registration statement, argenx N.V. will convert to a Dutch European company with limited liability (Societas Europaea or SE).
 Unless otherwise indicated or the context otherwise requires, all information in this prospectus is presented as giving effect to this conversion.
-Ordinary shares of argenx SE are being offered by the prospectus that forms a part of this registration statement.
+American Depositary Shares, each representing one ordinary share with a nominal value of \in 0.10 per share, of argenx SE, are being offered by the prospectus that forms a part of this registration statement.